simbo1905/sprint-planning/README.md

 When the browser does not support websockets or if a websocket cannot be opened do to proxy issues the browser code does a [graceful fallback](https://github.com/ffdead/jquery-graceful-websocket) to AJAX polling.

 The server is a single jar file which runs on a standard Java JVM.
 The code comes with build and launch scripts which run on the Redhat Openshift PaaS cloud in the .openshift folder.
-Liunx management scripts which work on Amazon Web Services are in the aws folder.
+Linux management scripts which work on Amazon Web Services are in the aws folder.

 There is a beta version running at http://www.sprint-planning.info/